HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 *Note*
 Make sure you clone down this repo, run `npm install && npm start`, and open http://localhost:3000 in the browser.

-If you open up the src/index.js file you will see that currently we are defining a Home component, and then rendering that component in the Dom.
+If you open up the src/index.js file you will see that currently we are defining a Home component, and then rendering that component in the DOM.

 ```javascript
 // ./src/index.js